wavim/assignee/report/report.typ

 blending simple navigation switches naturally in the header (notice that this header is different from the landing page header), Assignee avoids cluttering the view with excessive directives, reducing users' decision fatigue.

-== Responsive Design
+== Responsive
 Assignee is fully responsive to different screen sizes.
-This is achieved through TailwindCSS `md:` media width breakpoint.
+This is achieved through the TailwindCSS `md:` media width breakpoint (roughly equivalent to tablet size).

 Notice that demonstration images provided in the last section may come with an "MD Variant" postfix.
 This is because Assignee's styling is mobile-first, since the majority of Internet users nowadays are mobile users.